Emergency and Inclement Weather Communications

 During an emergency, inclement weather, power outage or similar incident, SD43 endeavors to communicate quickly and effectively to our stakeholders.
 To that end we offer the emergency and inclement weather information below outlining communications processes, tips, web links and FAQs.

-In some cases, we must wait to receive information from official sources including the RCMP, City Police, and other authoritative organizations to ensure we communicate the most accurate and up-to-date information.
+In some cases, we must wait to receive information from official sources including the police and other authoritative organizations to ensure we communicate accurate and up-to-date information.
 We will communicate status updates based on the confirmed information we have at the time.

-- Check the website often and look for a STATUS BANNER (example shown below).
+- Look for a STATUS BANNER at www.sd43.bc.ca (example shown below).

 - Click its main title to learn more.